openstack-archive/tripleo-docs/doc/source/developer/tht_walkthrough/service_template_sections.rst

 * **EndpointMap**: Contains the keystone endpoints for each service.
 With this you'll be able to get what port, what protocol, and even different entries for the public, internal and admin endpoints.

-* **DefaultPasswords**: Defines the default passwords for only some of the services...
-Namely, the following parameters are available through here:
-  DefaultMysqlRootPassword, DefaultRabbitCookie, DefaultHeatAuthEncryptionKey,
-  DefaultPcsdPassword, DefaultHorizonSecret.
-Note that TripleO usually will autogenerate the passwords with secure, randomly generated defaults, so this is barely used.

 * **RoleName**: This is the name of the role on which the service is applied.
   It could be one of the default roles (e.g. "Controller" or "Compute"), or a